stakater/kubestackplus-docs/content/legal-documents/gtc.md

     1. In the event that both Parties are unable to cooperatively resolve the Dispute, they shall attempt, in good faith, to mediate the matter in a mutually acceptable location (“Arbitration”), engaging the services of a mediator familiar with subject matter at issue and acceptable to both Parties.
     1. The requirement of Arbitration shall be deemed satisfied if the filing Party proposed a qualified mediator and offered to make itself reasonably available during the sixty (60) calendar days following Notice, but Mediation did not take place or conclude within such 60-day period.
     1. The requirement of Mediation and Negotiation may be waived upon mutual written consent of the Parties.
 Further, notwithstanding the foregoing, either Party may seek injunctive relief against a Party related to the acts or omissions of such Party that breach this Agreement and cause or are likely to cause irreparable harm to the other Party, without the requirement of Mediation or Negotiation.

+1. **Entire Agreement**

+    1. This Agreement, the exhibits hereto, including any related Services, constitute and contain the entire agreement and final understanding between the Parties concerning the Services and all other subject matters addressed herein or pertaining thereto.This Agreement supersedes and replaces all prior negotiations and all prior or contemporaneous representations, promises or agreements, proposed or otherwise between the parties, whether written or oral, concerning the Services, any study and all other subject matters addressed herein or pertaining thereto.

+1. **Assignment**

+    1. Neither Party hereto may assign, cede, or transfer any of its rights or obligations under this Agreement without the written consent of the other Party, whether by merger, acquisition, sale, operation of law, or otherwise.

+1. **Waiver**

+    1. No waiver of any term, provision or condition of this Agreement whether by conduct or otherwise in any one or more instances shall be deemed to be or construed as a further or continuing waiver of any such term, provision or condition, or of any other term, provision or condition of this Agreement.